Thursday, June 4, 2009

 Why don't you try a little flying...

-it gets you high.
+There's no denying it gets you high.

 Why be shackled to your feet,